zolfran/AgVend-Developer-Test/README.md

-# Full Stack Developer Test
+# Solutions Engineering Test

-Welcome to the AgVend Digital Solutions full stack developer test.
+Welcome to the AgVend Digital Solutions solutiosn engineering test.
 Follow the instructions below to set up your development environment using GitHub Codespaces.

 ## Setup Instructions

-# Instructions for Completing and Submitting the Full Stack Developer Test
+# Instructions for Completing and Submitting the Solutions Engineer Test

 ## Completing the Test